Which Language Model

 Should You Use?

-Compare GPT-4, Claude, Llama, Mistral, and other LLMs across standard benchmarks.
-From language understanding (MMLU) to mathematical reasoning (GSM8K, MATH) to code generation (HumanEval).
+Compare GPT-5, Claude Opus 4.6, Llama 4, Gemini 2.5, and other 2026 LLMs across standard benchmarks.
+From language understanding (MMLU) to mathematical reasoning (GSM8K, MATH) to code generation (HumanEval, SWE-bench).

 What Makes a Good Language Model?